Asset allocation is the relative percentage of stocks and bonds in your portfolio. Over time, it determines your investment results.

 And properly allocate the percentage of stocks and bonds you have in your portfolio.

-Up next: What percentage of stocks and bonds should be in my portfolio?
+Up next: What percentage of stocks and bonds should you consider for your portfolio?

-There are standard rules of thumb for the percentage of stocks and bonds you should have in your portfolio.
+There are standard rules of thumb for the percentage of stocks and bonds you might consider for your portfolio.